Last updated on September 24, 2023

 1 winner

 Architecture scholarships are financial aid opportunities for architecture students— any students interested in this unique major can apply for these scholarships.
-Many undergraduate and graduate students can use scholarships to help fund their education.
+Many undergraduate and graduate students can make use of scholarships to help fund their education.

 One of the most effective ways to get scholarships is to apply for scholarships that are already designated for students of your major.
 There are hundreds of scholarships available to all kinds of students on Bold.org.
 In addition, architecture students may consider applying for the diversity advancement scholarship through the Architecture Foundation.